Philippines campaign (1941–1942): Battle of Corregidor

 Corregidor was defended by 11,000 personnel, comprising the units mentioned above that were stationed on Corregidor, the U.S. 4th Marine Regiment, and U.S. Navy personnel deployed as infantry.
 Some were able to get to Corregidor from the Bataan Peninsula when the Japanese overwhelmed the units there.
-The Japanese began their final assault on Corregidor with an artillery barrage on May 1.
-On the night of May 5–6, two battalions of the Japanese 61st Infantry Regiment landed at the northeast end of the island.
-Despite strong resistance, the Japanese established a beachhead that was soon reinforced by tanks and artillery.
+The Japanese began their final assault on Corregidor with an artillery barrage on 1 May.
+On the night of 5–6 May two battalions of the Japanese 61st Infantry Regiment landed at the northeast end of the island.
+Despite strong resistance, the Japanese established a beachhead that was reinforced by tanks and artillery.
 The defenders were quickly pushed back toward the stronghold of Malinta Hill.

-Late on May 6, Wainwright asked Homma for terms of surrender.
+Late on 6 May Wainwright asked Homma for terms of surrender.
 Homma insisted that surrender include all Allied forces in the Philippines.
 Believing that the lives of all those on Corregidor would be endangered, Wainwright accepted.
-On May 8, he sent a message to Sharp, ordering him to surrender the Visayan-Mindanao Force.
+On 8 May he sent a message to Sharp ordering him to surrender the Visayan-Mindanao Force.
 Sharp complied, but many individuals carried on the fight as guerrillas.
-Few unit commanders were so hard pressed as to be forced to surrender and none had any desire to surrender.
+Few unit commanders were so hard pressed as to be forced to surrender, and none had any desire to surrender.
 Sharp's decision to surrender involved many factors.
 Major Larry S. Schmidt, in a 1982 master's degree thesis, said Sharp's decision was based on two reasons: that the Japanese were capable of executing the 10,000 survivors of Corregidor, and that Sharp now knew his forces would not be reinforced by the United States, as had been previously thought.